When Was A Helicopter Invented

 Early Concepts and Failed Attempts: A Long Road to Flight

 The dream of vertical flight dates back much further than the 20th century.
-Leonardo da Vinci, the renowned Renaissance polymath, sketched designs for a "helical screw" aerial vehicle as early as the late 15th century.
+Worth adding: leonardo da Vinci, the renowned Renaissance polymath, sketched designs for a "helical screw" aerial vehicle as early as the late 15th century.
 Although his designs were theoretically sound, the technology of his time lacked the necessary power and materials to bring his vision to life.
 These early concepts, while imaginative, remained firmly in the realm of theory.

 The Dawn of the 20th Century: Pioneering Steps Towards Success